Fujifilm X-Pro1 vs Panasonic GF2

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the GF2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro1 and the GF2 have been discontinued, but can regularly be found used on eBay.
+Both the X-Pro1 and the GF2 have been discontinued, but can regularly be found used on ebay.
 The GF2 was replaced by the Panasonic GF3, while the X-Pro1 was followed by the Fujifilm X-Pro2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-Pro1 and GF2 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Panasonic GF2 Manual.

 So what is the bottom line?
 Is the Fujifilm X-Pro1 better than the Panasonic GF2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.